-In any line of professional work, documentation is important; however, it is even more so in research and development.
-Disorganized and undocumented work can not only lead to lost progress and inaccurate results, it can also lead to lost certifications and accreditations.
+In any line of professional work, documentation is important; however, it is even accurate when it comes to research and development.
+Disorganized and undocumented work can not only lead to lost progress and inaccurate results, but it can also lead to lost certifications and accreditations.

 Proper Classification & Organization

 A document management system allows for proper classification and organization.
-Proper classification and organization of information leads to improved performance and collaboration.
-Time and energy isn’t wasted trying to find information.
-A standardized system easily allows for new colleagues or those not in your lab on a regular basis to easily find information.
+Proper classification and organization of information leads to improved performance and collaboration as time and energy are not wasted trying to find information.
+A standardized system easily allows for new colleagues, or those not in your lab on a regular basis, to easily find and access information.

-Furthermore, when information needs to be presented for review and approval, a proper document management system significantly reduces the amount of time and resources needed.
+Furthermore, when information is being presented for review and approval, a proper document management system significantly reduces the amount of time and resources needed.
 The appropriate information can be easily located and retrieved.

 Document management provides a centralized location for all recorded information.
-This greatly reduces the risk of information being lost in the back of a filing cabinet, on someone’s desk or on in an electronic format that wasn’t saved to the network.
+This greatly reduces the risk of information being lost in the back of a filing cabinet, on someone’s desk, or in an electronic format that wasn’t properly saved to the network.

-Furthermore, it provides the tools to create a formal knowledge base that can be shared within your organization.
-Other users have immediate access to the information.
-This reduces the amount of unnecessary communication with other teams within the organization.
+Furthermore, it provides the tools to create a formal knowledge base that can be shared within your organization, giving other users immediate access.
+This reduces the amount of unnecessary communication with other teams within the company.

 Automatic Data Backup